 Ahead of the upcoming release, we’ve gathered all available information about what’s set to be another stone-cold classic.

-Killers of the Flower Moon release date: when is the film in cinemas?
+Killers Of The Flower Moon release date: when is the film in cinemas?

 Not yet – but we’ll keep you posted as soon as anything drops.

-Killers of the Flower Moon cast: who is in it?
+Killers Of The Flower Moon cast: who is in it?

-The filmmaker has said the rest of the cast will be Native American actors.
+Scorsese previously said the rest of the cast will be Native American actors.

-Killers of the Flower Moon plot: what is the new film about?
+Killers Of The Flower Moon plot: what is the new film about?

 The filmmaker has shared more details for the film, officially dubbing it his first Western.
 In an interview with Premiere, Scorsese delved into more plot details.